antoine77340/LOUPE/README.md

-# End-to-End Pooling (E2EP) Tensorflow Toolbox
+# Learnable mOdUle for Pooling fEatures (LOUPE) Tensorflow Toolbox

-E2EP is a Tensorflow toolbox that efficiently implements several learnable pooling method such as NetVLAD, NetRVLAD, NetFV and Soft-DBoF as well as the Context Gating activation from:
+LOUPE is a Tensorflow toolbox that efficiently implements several learnable pooling method such as NetVLAD, NetRVLAD, NetFV and Soft-DBoF as well as the Context Gating activation from:

 Miech et al., Learnable pooling method with Context Gating for video classification, arXiv.